mbzuai-oryx/BiMediX/README.md

 ## 📜 License & Citation

 BiMediX is released under the CC-BY-NC-SA 4.0 License.
 For more details, please refer to the [LICENSE](https://github.com/mbzuai-oryx/BiMediX/blob/main/LICENSE.txt) file included in this repository.

 If you use BiMediX in your research, please cite our work as follows:

 ```bibtex

 ```

-## 🙏 Acknowledgement
+## 🙏 Acknowledgements

+We are thankful to [Mistral AI](https://huggingface.co/mistralai) for releasing their models and [FastChat](https://github.com/lm-sys/FastChat) and [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl?tab=readme-ov-file#axolotl) for their open-source code contributions.

 ---